 Travelers Cos.
 (TRV:US) posted the biggest gain in the Dow Jones Industrial Average after fourth-quarter profit beat estimates on higher income from its investment portfolio, increased sales and a benefit from reserves.

 The insurer rose 4.4 percent to $79.65 at 9:31 a.m. in New York.
-Operating profit, which excludes some investment results, was 72 cents a share, the New York-based company said in a statement today, beating the 14-cent average estimate (TRV) of 21 analysts surveyed by Bloomberg.
+Operating profit, which excludes some investment results, was 72 cents a share, the New York-based company said in a statement today, beating the 14-cent average estimate (TRV:US) of 21 analysts surveyed by Bloomberg.